• Skip to primary navigation

 Notes

 • Rinse dal before cooking.
-Either you can rinse it and then roast or roast and rinse.
+Either you can rinse it then roast or roast and rinse.

 • Keep in lowest flame or switch off while adding coconut milk.
-After adding coconut milk do not boil else it will curdle.
+After adding coconut milk do not boil else there are chances for it to curdle.

 • Keep stirring every now and then to avoid burning at the bottom.